Residence on Earth

-Residence on Earth (Residencia en la tierra) is book of poetry by Chilean poet Pablo Neruda.
+Residence on Earth (Residencia en la tierra) is a book of poetry by Chilean poet Pablo Neruda.
 Residence on Earth came out in three volumes, in 1933, 1935, and 1947.
 Neruda wrote the book over a span of two decades, from 1925 until 1945.

 The first volume of Residence on Earth was published by Nascimento on 16 February 1933 in an edition of 100 copies.
 In a letter to his friend and fellow writer Héctor Eandi, Neruda wrote Residencia en la tierra is being printed at this very moment in a luxury edition of just 100 copies, by Nascimento.
 It will be a stupendous edition.
 You can count on one copy, the only I'll be able to send to Argentina.
 It will cost 50 Chilean dollars and I don't think that it will be on sale in Buenos Aires.'